North Wales Jamaica Society: Black History Month Book Club 2022

 A history of Wales’s role in Atlantic slavery.

-Angharad Tomos - Castel Sigwr (2020) - only in Welsh at present
+Angharad Tomos - Castel Sigwr (2020) - now also in English

 Theme: Black People in Wales